-The purpose of this section is to set forth the policy and objectives governing the City's use of external investment managers.
-The outside investment manager for the City is required to adhere to all of the principals as set forth by the City Investment Policy concerning purpose, scope, objectives, prudence, internal controls, safekeeping and custody, debt service and bond covenants requirements, diversification, liquidity, credit risk, market risk and reporting requirements.
-Outside investment managers will be required to seek best execution on all trades.

-Monitoring and Adjusting the Portfolio
+- (a) Purpose.
+The purpose of this section is to set forth the policy and objectives governing the city's use of external investment managers.
+The outside investment manager for the city is required to adhere to all of the principals as set forth by the city investment policy concerning purpose, scope, objectives, prudence, internal controls, safekeeping and custody, debt service and bond covenants requirements, diversification, liquidity, credit risk, market risk, and reporting requirements.
+Outside investment managers will be required to seek best execution on all trades. - (b) Monitoring and adjusting the portfolio.
 The external investment manager will monitor the contents of the portfolio, the available markets and the relative values of competing securities and will adjust the portfolio accordingly.
-The external investment manager is required to provide the City with a monthly report detailing all transactions made in the City's Investment Account.
-The report should include all information necessary to allow the City to accurately monitor the activity of the external investment manager for compliance purposes.
+The external investment manager is required to provide the city with a confirmation of each transaction executed within ten business days of the transaction. a monthly report detailing all transactions made in the city's investment portfolio.
+The confirmations report should include all information necessary to allow the city to accurately monitor the activity of the external investment manager for compliance purposes.